Clare Balding

-Clare Victoria Balding (born 29 January 1971) is an English broadcast journalist and author.
-She currently presents programmes for BBC Sport and Channel 4, and previously for BT Sport.
+Clare Victoria Balding (born 29 January 1971) is an English broadcast journalist and author, who presents programmes for BBC Sport and Channel 4, and previously for BT Sport.
 She also formerly presented Good Morning Sunday on BBC Radio 2.
-Balding was appointed as the 30th president of the Rugby Football League, serving a two-year term until December 2022.
+Balding served as President of the Rugby Football League between July 2020 and December 2022.

 Early life and family

 Clare Victoria Balding was born on 29 January 1971, the daughter of racehorse trainer Ian Balding and Emma Balding, daughter of racehorse trainer Peter Hastings-Bass, of the Earls of Huntingdon.
 She was privately educated at the independent Downe House School near Thatcham, Berkshire, where she was head girl and a contemporary of comedian Miranda Hart (Hart and Balding are tenth-cousins, sharing a nine-times-great-grandfather in Sir William Leveson-Gower, 4th Baronet).

 Balding applied to read law at Christ's College, Cambridge, but failed her interview and realised that law was not what she most wanted to do.
 She later successfully applied to Newnham College, Cambridge, and read English.
 While at university she was President of the Cambridge Union Society in Easter 1992 and graduated in 1993 with a 2:1 honours degree.

 From 1988 to 1993, Balding was a leading amateur flat jockey and Champion Lady Rider in 1990.
 Her memoir My Animals and Other Family, which documents her life growing up in a racing yard, won the National Book Award for "Autobiography of the Year" in 2012.

 Balding has close family links to horse racing: her father, Ian Balding, trained Mill Reef, 1971 winner of The Derby, Prix de l'Arc de Triomphe and King George VI and Queen Elizabeth Stakes; and her younger brother, Andrew Balding, trained Casual Look, the winner of the 2003 Epsom Oaks.
 The latter win led to a very emotional post-race interview with her brother.
 Her uncle Toby Balding trained winners in the Grand National, Cheltenham Gold Cup and Champion Hurdle.
 Furthermore, her maternal grandfather was the trainer Peter Hastings-Bass, and her maternal uncle William Hastings-Bass, 17th Earl of Huntingdon was once trainer to Queen Elizabeth II.
 Her maternal grandmother, Priscilla Hastings, was descended from the Earls of Derby and was one of the first women elected to membership of the Jockey Club.